danielgutin/shisho/README.md

 ![Shisho](./src/assets/shisho.png)

-# Shisho - Let Granny find your books
+# Shisho - Let Granny find books for you

 Shisho is a search engine used to find books by book name, Google Books API is used under the hood.
 Shisho in Japanese means librarian.